 If you visit the Kirishima-Yaku National Park, take a little time to see this volcano and its amazing lava flows.
 Also, it might be a good time to enjoy the many hot springs resorts around it.

 Elevation: 5223 ft (ca. 1,592 meters)

-Mount Aso (阿蘇山) is also known as Aso Caldera and is one of the largest active volcano in the world.
+Mount Aso (阿蘇山) is also known as Aso Caldera and is one of the largest active volcanoes in the world.
 It is located in the center of Kyushu Island.
-The central part of the volcano has five peaks (Mount Taka, Mount Naka, Mount Kishima, Mount Eboshi and Mount Neko).
+The central part of the volcano has five peaks (Mount Taka, Mount Naka, Mount Kishima, Mount Eboshi, and Mount Neko).

 The first crater of this volcano is pretty active and has erupted several times between 1974 and 2016.